 Screenings That Can Save Your Life

 The American Cancer Society estimates that the lifetime risk for developing colorectal cancer is about 1 in 20, with both men and women being at equal risk.
-Colorectal cancer, the third most deadly form of cancer, is expected to cause about 56,260 deaths during 2017.
+Colorectal cancer is the third most deadly form of cancer.
+It affects Black people and Alaska Natives more than others.

 When found early, colorectal cancer is easier to treat and highly curable.
 So why do thousands of cases in the United States go undiagnosed each year, often resulting in premature death?

 With proper screening, colorectal cancer can be detected early.
 Screening can also help eliminate pre-cancerous polyps that could become cancerous if left to grow.